 Recently, at the tender age of 46, I found myself in the market for a new job.
-The software development world is very skewed towards youth, and at a many companies, older people (say late thirties) are expected to be on the road to becoming managers, progressively removed from the coding trenches.
+The software development world is very skewed towards youth, and at many companies, older people (say late thirties) are expected to be on the road to becoming managers, progressively removed from the coding trenches.

 I still want to program.
 The job interviews I was going through were real technical ones.
 For my last two jobs I had gone through shorter processes more concentrated on confirming team and culture fit.

 I am in favor of the real tech cycle.
 In favor of the whiteboard exercise, these

 days the online collaborative editing session, or the take-home coding exercise.

 In the tech world there is a permanent polemic around this.
 Every now and then someone prominent talks about an interview loop with Amazon, Google or the like, where they have been rejected for not knowing some obscure detail about red-black trees.
 There is much outrage, and calls ensue for more humane interview processes geared to confirming team and culture fit.

 I find this argument can easily become elitist and inbred.

 I have gone through unreasonable coding interviews too.
 But tech interviews don’t need to be unreasonable.
 Programming is a difficult task, and not everybody has what it takes.
 Interviews can be calibrated to verify that the candidate has the raw ability to take an idea and write it into code and systematize it.

 When I have been on the interview-giving end, I have relied on coding interviews.
 And in some cases, I have been surprised.
 Candidates who were not that impressive on paper came alive when given a coding challenge, thinking and coding clearly, communicating effectively, engaged.
 When I have hired the surprising candidates, I have been rewarded with great colleagues.
 And conversely, I have seen some hires based on other criteria or processes go awry.